 There are many different types of leaders.
 There are those who are placed into leadership positions due to accomplishments such as consistently leading a team to success.
 There are also those who are placed in positions due to company politics.
 Others might be leaders because they are more senior and experienced within an organization.
 But simply being placed in a leadership position does not make you a leader.
 If you do not possess qualities of leadership, then people will likely only follow you because they are required to or they just want to keep their jobs.
 True leaders are those who make a difference and influence others as a result of the qualities they possess.
 They are remembered and cherished by those they influence.

 Qualities of Leadership

-True leaders are characterized by countless descriptions such as determination, sincerity, concern, drive, empathy, trust, hard work, passion, courage, wisdom, etc. Leaders inspire and motivate others using these qualities.
+True leaders are characterized by countless descriptions such as determination, sincerity, concern, drive, empathy, trust, hard work, passion, courage, wisdom, etc. Leaders inspire and motivate others by developing leadership qualities.
 These qualities are central to who a leader is and often become central to those who follow and what they become.

 An Example of a Great Leader

 When I think of great leaders, I think of Lawrence E. Corbridge, who is a prime example of a great leader and possesses many qualities of a great leader and has inspired me to be a great leader.
 Lawrence is a master mentor, coach, and communicator.
 He has passion for excellence and a drive for results.
 He does whatever it takes to succeed within his sphere of influence but not at the expense of others.
 During my opportunities to work with him, he communicated and clearly instilled the vision he had for our organization.
 This skill made a lasting impression on my mind and heart.
 Through this mentor, I was motivated and inspired to be proactive, work hard, be disciplined, and to have passion in what I was trying to accomplish.